VirajBarapatre/Text-CAPTCHA-Solver/README.md

 You can install the dependencies using:

-pip install -r requirements.txt
+pip install -r
 Setup & Usage 🛠️
 1. CAPTCHA Dataset Generation
 Generate synthetic CAPTCHA images using generate_captcha.py.
 This will create a dataset of images containing random text.

+python generate_captcha.py
+--num_images 1000
-python generate_captcha.py --num_images 1000 --image_size (200, 50)
+--image_size (200, 50)

 2. Preprocess Data
 Prepare and preprocess the generated images for training, including resizing and labeling them.

 python preprocess_data.py

 3. Model Training
 Train the CAPTCHA solver model with the preprocessed data.

 python train_model.py --epochs 50 --batch_size 32

 4. Evaluate the Model
 Test the trained model's performance on new CAPTCHA images.

 python evaluate_model.py

 Model Architecture 🧠
 The model is a Convolutional Neural Network (CNN) designed to recognize the characters in the CAPTCHA images.

 It uses:
 Convolutional layers for feature extraction
 Dropout layers to prevent overfitting
 Dense layers for classification of characters